top of page

 You don't accept my insurance, can I still get care with you?

-Self-pay costs are $325 for an initial visit and $200 for followup.
-There are options for sliding scale.
+Self-pay costs are $300 for an initial visit and $200 for followup.
+There are options for sliding scale, which take into consideration your current budget and a respect of my time and services.
 I accept patients in Utah and Oregon (insurance information).
 My goal is to work with most commercial insurance companies, but there's a long process called "insurance credentialing" that can take months for approval.
-If I am not in your network, I provide a superbill and invoice that you can submit for reimbursement from your insurance company.There is an option for self-pay as well as utilizing HSA funds.
+If I am not in your network, I can provide a superbill and invoice that you can submit for reimbursement from your insurance company.There is an option for self-pay as well as utilizing HSA funds.
 For Asian American patients, please apply to the Lotus Therapy fund, where I can provide you with 8 free sessions.
-For those with disabilities, I am also a vendor with Vocational Rehabilitation and can support you with your mental health.
+For those with disabilities, I am also a vendor with Vocational Rehabilitation and can support you with your mental health journey.

 AMHC_LotusTherapyFund_Logo_Final_.png